Create a multi-zone universe

 Prerequisites

-Before you start creating a universe, ensure that you performed steps applicable to the cloud provider of your choice, as described in Configure cloud provider.
+Before you start creating a universe, ensure that you performed steps applicable to the cloud provider of your choice, as described in Create cloud provider configuration.

 Create a universe